chainstack/docs/docs/tutorials/bsc/bep-1155-contract-with-truffle-and-openzeppelin.md

 truffle migrate --network testnet
 ```

-This will engage `2_deploy_contracts.js` and deploy the contract to the Binance Smart Chain testnet as specified in `truffle-config.js`.
+This will engage `2_deploy_contracts.js` and deploy the contract to the BNB Smart Chain testnet as specified in `truffle-config.js`.

 ## Interact with the contract